 End your interview as powerfully as you began it.
 When you feel that things are winding down, feel free to ask the interviewer whether they feel you're a good fit and what the next steps may look like.
 Bonus points for asking if you can connect via LinkedIn and if it's acceptable to check in as things develop.
 Leave them with a firm handshake and let them know you appreciate their time.

 It's safe to assume that you're not the only person being interviewed for a job opening, so how do you stay top-of-mind once you're out of the room?
 Sending a follow-up indicates you're serious about the position, and it also gives you a chance to remind recruiters of who you are and why you're the best choice.
-Go for a handwritten thank-you note if possible, but email works as well, and feel free to check in periodically if the hiring process is moving at a snail's pace.
+Go for a quick thank -you email post interview and be sure to check in periodically (but not excessively) if the hiring process is moving at a snail's pace.

 Learning how to get the job you want often feels like a full-time job, but the results are worth the effort.
 By laying the groundwork as you go, you'll be primed to hear those two words that make your heart go pitter-pat: "You're hired."